 Camp Henry is a ministry of the Episcopal Diocese of Western North Carolina and located in Haywood County at Lake Logan, just 40 minutes west of Asheville.
-All are welcome.
-The 300-acre property includes a stunning, mile-long lake surrounded by the Shining Rock Wilderness Area of Pisgah National Forest.
+While we are rooted in the Episcopal faith, ALL are welcome!
+Our 300-acre property includes a stunning, mile-long lake surrounded by the Shining Rock Wilderness Area of Pisgah National Forest.
 The beautiful lake, playing fields, and forests offer incredible opportunities for swimming, boating, fishing, playing games, hiking, exploring, and much more.

 Campers 2nd grade through high school participate in creative, engaging, and diverse programs based on scripture, liturgy, environmental education, and conservation designed by clergy and staff.
 Counselors provide opportunities for the campers to have fun and learn through traditional and nontraditional sports and games, boating, fishing, sailing, hiking, arts & crafts, singing, storytelling, worship, and much more.

 Most sessions are one week, with a half-week session offered for our youngest campers.
 Campers may choose to “bridge” from one session to another for a longer camp experience.
 This experience can be added during registration.

 Families enjoy a half-week of relaxation and fun, while our staff takes care of the rest.
 Like a family vacation, but you don’t have do any of the work!
 Two sessions are available to accommodate work schedules.